 The average lifespan of a Yorkshire Terrier is 12.6 years, according to Dr. Kelly M. Cassidy, a biologist at Washington State University in Pullman, Washington.
 This is about average for a tiny breed and you can extend the lifespan of your Yorkie by feeding him or her a high quality diet, making sure he or she gets daily exercise, providing him or her a warm dry environment, and of course plenty of LOVE!
 As in other breeds, female Yorkie's tend to live a little longer on average than male Yorkie's.

 Unfortunately, Yorkshire Terriers are prone to certain diseases.
-These include:

 - Hypoglycemia (low blood sugar)